Skip to content Skip to sidebar Skip to footer

 via Facebook

-Right now, there’s no shortage of engaging exhibitions to check out:
+There’s no shortage of engaging exhibitions to check out this year:

-African Americans Fighting for a Double Victory (through 2025) – A deep dive into the role African Americans played in World War II, from the Tuskegee Airmen to the civil rights advances sparked by Black veterans.
+African Americans Fighting for a Double Victory – A powerful look at African American service during World War II, featuring stories of the Tuskegee Airmen, the Red Ball Express, the Triple Nickels, Wilberforce-area veterans, and the civil rights advancements sparked by Black military service.

-Queens of the Heartland (through 2025) – Celebrating 30 African American women from Ohio who were instrumental in the Suffrage and Civil Rights Movements.
+Queens of the Heartland – Part of the Ohio History Connection and NAAMCC Women’s Suffrage Centennial celebration, this exhibit honors 30 African American women from Ohio who played vital roles in the Suffrage and Civil Rights Movements, with portraits by New York artist Nichole Washington.

 Plan Your Visit